-Overtone 1: Both Gunther Schuller and David Baker were committed to jazz education, but neither could find a way to express the essentially folkloric nature of jazz in the academic idiom.
-They meant well, and undoubtedly there is a lot of good in their criticism and method books, but students need to tread cautiously, as the ethos is fundamentally mistaken.
+Overtone 2: Both Gunther Schuller and David Baker were committed to jazz education, but neither could find a way to express the essentially folkloric nature of jazz in the academic idiom.
+They meant well, and undoubtedly there is a lot of good in their criticism and method books, but students need to tread cautiously.

 In person it was different.
 Baker sang, shucked and jived, and told stories.
 He was a real jazz cat.
 Same thing with Schuller.
 He scatted syllables and admitted he didn’t really know how to describe swing.

 According to Jack Reilly, Overton’s teaching of jazz included making his students learn Monk and Horace Silver.
 “I had to memorize everything.
 He always demonstrated at the piano what he taught.”
 This is a good approach.

 Overtone 3: In the 50’s and 60’s, not too many musicians who performed under the umbrella of “jazz” wrote out finished scores for classical players the way that Overton, Schuller, and Baker did.
 At least since the 80’s, that has changed.
 Just a few names to consider: Anthony Braxton, Anthony Davis, Wynton Marsalis, Terence Blanchard.